Resource Grid

 - Parameters:

-hf (4-D complex numpy array) – This is an
+hf (4-D complex NumPy array) – This is an

-is the number of layers.noiseVar (float or None (default: None)) – The variance of the noise applied to the received resource grid.
+L x K x Nr x NlNumPy array representing the estimated channel matrix, whereLis the number of OFDM symbols,Kis the number of subcarriers,Nris the number of receiver antennas, andNlis the number of layers.noiseVar (float or None) – The variance of the noise applied to the received resource grid.
 If this is not provided, this method tries to use the noise variance of the resource grid obtained by the OFDM demodulation process for the time-domain case or the variance of the noise applied to the received resource grid by the

 - Returns: